Hoshhh/Blacksmith-API-Node/README.md

   `id=[string]`

-Add an item to your inventory
+Creates an item in a database
 <br>

 - **URL**

-  /api/v1/inventory/:id
+  /api/v1/items

 * **Method**